trolie/spec/docs/adrs/9-naming-authorities.md

 This decision also implies rules for TROLIE specification design.
 Specifically:

-* Any identifier defined in a query parameter or request body is assumed to be an identifier understood by the server.

 * The server may provide alternative names, based on the CIM `Name`/`NameType` paradigm, but only in `GET`s.
 The client must never be required to provide them.

+* These headers are represented in an `alternative-identifiers` attribute of the power system resource list in the header.

+These changes are reflected in the current example of [In-use forecasts](../example-narratives/in-use-forecasts.md).